levp/sqrup/README.md

 }
 ```

-Or you can just take a look at the `sqrup.d.ts` file.
+Or you can just take a look at the included `index.d.ts` file.

 ## Examples